-The Wilmington office of Cranfill Sumner & Hartzog LLP (CSH Law) was recognized as the 2012 Employer of the Year for hiring practices of people with disabilities.
+The Wilmington office of Cranfill Sumner & Hartzog LLP (Cranfill Sumner) was recognized as the 2012 Employer of the Year for hiring practices of people with disabilities.
 An awards ceremony took place at the Wilmington City Council Chambers in City Hall on Thursday, October 25.
 Councilman Charlie Rivenbark was present to read the City Proclamation and County Commissioner Chair Jonathan Barfied read the County Proclamation.

 CSH employee Adrianne Ballard was also recognized at the event.
 Ballard was one of four nominees to be awarded the 2012 Employee of the Year.
 She began with the firm as an intern and is now a full-time administrative assistant.